 - 1/2 cup plain yogurt, or 1 banana

 - 1 teaspoon grated fresh ginger

-- Put all of the ingredients in a blender and whirl until smooth.
-Let the blender run long enough so the mixture is truly smooth—this is especially important when using frozen plums; you need to give them a chance to get processed.
+Put all of the ingredients in a blender and whirl until smooth.
+Let the blender run long enough so the mixture is truly pureed.
+This is especially important when using frozen plums; you need to give them a chance to get processed.

-- Pour mixture into a glass and enjoy.
+Pour the mixture into a glass and enjoy.

 Selecting, Storing, and Pitting Plums

 Plums are in season from May to October and come in several varieties and ranges of color.
 When buying plums at the farm stand or grocery store, you should look for fruit with smooth skin that is free of blemishes and discolorations.
 It shouldn't be wrinkled or have any soft or mushy spots.
 The grayish layer on the skin is perfectly normal and should not deter you from purchasing.

 Once you bring home your ripe plums, store them in a plastic bag in the refrigerator for up to 4 days.
 If they are a little hard, you can leave them on the counter to soften.
 Once the plums are ripe, if you are not going to use them within a few days, you can freeze them and use within a year.